 A physical barrier or Tree Protection Zone must be installed around street trees to protect them from accidental or deliberate damage during construction and development on adjacent private land.

-For more information, view the Reserve and Street Tree Policy.
+For more information, view the City Trees Policy.

 Bond values are based upon the trees Helliwell value - please see the FAQ above for more detail.
 Bonds may be forfeited if street trees are damaged or die as a result of development.

-For more information, view the Reserve and Street Tree Policy.
+For more information, view the City Trees Policy.

-Where no street tree currently exits and the adjacent private property is developed, the City will plant one or more new street trees on the verge.
-Tree planting is a condition of Development Approval and fees apply.
+Where development approval is required, and no street tree currently exits adjacent to the property being developed, the City will plant one or more new street trees on the verge.
+Where a condition of Development Approval is applied, fees will apply.